RouxieLM/RDAutomation/readme.md

 ## What I'm working on

 - Linux compatibility
+- Wait for Real Debrid to download the torrent if it's not cached on their servers
 - File selector (currently, the app downloads all files present in the torrent)
 - Multiple torrent sites (currently, the app is scraping TPB)
 - Better search filter